 Franklin County, the seventh largest county in size in Virginia with an area of 690.43 square miles, is located in southwest Virginia.
 By offering close proximity to all markets along the East coast, the County is an excellent location for local industries and commerce.
-The local unemployment rate has performed better than the U.S. average.
-The unemployment rate in June 2024 was 2.80%.
+The local unemployment rate has remained consistent with the U.S. average.
+The unemployment rate in June 2023 was 3.40%.

-Much of fiscal year 2024 was spent on a number of capital projects including new business park development, the construction of a new cell in the landfill, broadband expansion, and consolidated solid waste collection site improvements.
+Much of fiscal year 2023 was spent on a number of capital projects including new business park development, the construction of a new fire/EMS station, broadband expansion, and consolidated solid waste collection site improvements.
 The County continues to develop its park system with various rehab projects being completed at a number of parks.